jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

   (h) the disclosure of the information—
     (i) is made under this Act or regulations made under section 57; or (ii) is otherwise required by or under law:
-  (i) the disclosure is permitted by section 33 of the Children and Young People’s Commission Act 2022:
+  (i) the disclosure is permitted by section 33 of the Children’s Commissioner Act 2022:
   (j) the disclosure of the information is with the consent of the person—
     (i) to whom the information relates; or
     (ii) to whom the information is confidential: